fly-apps/safe-ecto-migrations/README.md

 Safety can be assured if the application code is first updated to remove references to the column so it's no longer loaded or queried.
 Then, the column can safely be removed from the table.

-Deploy code change to remove references to the field.
+1. Deploy code change to remove references to the field.
-Separately deploy migration change to remove the column.
+1. Deploy migration change to remove the column.

 First deployment: